 I celebrated my second anniversary with Ayar Labs about a week ago.
 It’s been a great ride leading this game-changing company and technology.
-I am especially happy to share that we just closed a fantastic $35M Series B financing that provides the means to continue our efforts despite a challenging macro-economic environment. (press release).
+I am especially happy to share that we just closed a fantastic $35M Series B financing that provides the means to continue our optical I/O technologies work despite a challenging macro-economic environment.

 In fact, this financing (which was raised completely virtually) was oversubscribed!
 We added exciting new investors and strategic partners to an already A-list team that continues to support us.
 The money is important, yes, but perhaps more important is the advice, strategic input, and access to non-financial resources that this team of investors provides.
 We are thrilled to have this extended team working shoulder to shoulder to help us on our journey, and with this round we have expanded our network in the semiconductor industry as well as internationally in Europe and in Singapore.
 Look for more announcements in these areas.

 As industry efforts increase to find new solutions that extend and accelerate computational price/performance – or what everyone calls Moore’s Law – optical I/O (OIO) has emerged as one of the most promising opportunities for the future.
 The foundational research underpinning the Ayar Labs OIO solution began over 10 years ago at MIT, but it’s come together over the last few years and our recent commercial progress, partnerships and world-first public technical demonstrations have put us squarely in a position to win this transition.
 Nothing worth doing is easy, and with over 75 patents either granted or in process, it’s been years in the making.